 - Use a good mayo.
 Duke’s is close to homemade and what I prefer for pimento cheese.

-In the video below, I show how easy it is to mix up a batch of this pimento cheese.
-Note: My recipe is slightly adapted from this My Recipes version.
-I did not use pecans.
-I added some chopped pickled jalapeños, and I added wet ingredients separately (it is best to mix them before adding to cheese).
+In the video below, I show how easy it is to mix up a batch of my favorite homemade pimento cheese~a slightly adapted My Recipes version.

 - 1 (8 oz) block sharp cheddar